wokwi/wokwi-docs/docs/parts/wokwi-lcd1602.md

 There are two versions of the chip's ROM with two different fonts: HD44780UA00, which includes Japanese katakana characters, and HD44780UA02, which includes Western European characters.

-Wokwi simulates the HD44780UA00 variant.
-It has a total of 256 characters:
+Wokwi simulates the HD44780UA00 variant by default, but you can switch to the HD44780UA02 variant by setting the `variant` attribute to "A02".

+### A00 variant

+The HD44780UA00 font has 256 characters, with the following ranges:

 | Range   | Description                                         |
 | ------- | --------------------------------------------------- |